Why your content feels flat

 screen shot from a subreddit showing people discussing pros and cons of camp stoves

-Camping enthusiasts (like me) discussing which camp stove to buy in this subreddit.
+Camping enthusiasts discussing which camp stove to buy

-From these 3 comments alone we gain these insights that can help with storytelling over real pain points and needs:
+From these 3 comments we gain insights that improve storytelling:

 • Is the extra $20 worth it